rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

         singleInstance: true)

-Implicit Creation of New Child Devices
+Implicit creation of new child Devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you update your settings in a Service Manager to add additional